 Important!
 Skip this solution for M1, M2 Mac [Apple Silicon]

 The System Management controller takes care of certain core tasks on your Macbook.
 Its small hardware is incorporated exclusively into the Intel-powered Macbook.
-It keeps the main processor free by controlling the basic hardware functions such as power button responses, managing portable battery performance, etc. Since the ‘disk not ejected’ error pops out mostly after a restart restoring the SMC settings to the default may resolve the problem.
+It keeps the main processor free by controlling the essential hardware functions such as power button responses, managing portable battery performance, etc. Since the ‘disk not ejected’ error pops out mostly after a restart restoring the SMC settings to the default may resolve the problem.
 Here is how to perform the steps,

 - At first, shut down the Mac.